 The provision for credit losses (the "Provision") reflects our judgment of the expense or benefit necessary to achieve the appropriate amount of the Allowance.
 We maintain the Allowance at levels we believe adequate to cover our estimate of probable credit losses as of the end of the reporting period.
 The Allowance is determined through detailed quarterly analyses of the loan and lease portfolio.
 The Allowance is based on our loss experience and changes in the economic environment, as well as an ongoing assessment of credit quality.
-Additional factors that are considered in determining the amount of the Allowance are the level of net charge-offs, non-performing assets, risk rating migration, as well as changes in our portfolio size and composition.
-We recorded a provision of \$4.4 million in the first quarter of 2017 compared to a \$2.0 million negative provision in the same period in 2016.
-The negative provision was primarily due to the recovery of a commercial loan previously charged-off.
-Our decision to record a provision or negative provision is reflective of our evaluation of the adequacy of the Allowance.
+Additional factors that are considered in determining the amount of the Allowance are the level of net charge-offs, non-performing assets, risk-rating migration, as well as changes in our portfolio size and composition.
+We recorded a provision of \$4.0 million in the third quarter of 2017 compared to a \$2.5 million provision in the same period in 2016.
+For the first nine months of 2017, we recorded a provision of \$12.7 million compared to a provision of \$1.5 million for the same period in 2016.
+The lower year-to-date 2016 provision was primarily due to the recovery in 2016 of a commercial and industrial loan previously charged off.
+Our decision to record a provision is reflective of our evaluation of the adequacy of the Allowance.
 For further discussion on the Allowance, see "Corporate Risk Profile - Reserve for Credit Losses" in this Management's Discussion and Analysis of Financial Condition and Results of Operations.